Bridgerton Film Locations & Royal England

 London to Bath: Georgian Elegance

-Departing London this morning, we travel west through the rolling countryside of southern England, watching the landscape soften from city streets to patchwork fields and stone villages.
+Departing London, we travel west through the rolling countryside of southern England, watching the landscape soften from city streets to patchwork fields and stone villages.

 Continuing through the city, we pass elegant streets and squares used for promenade and street scenes in the series before reaching the heart of Roman Bath.
-Here, we visit the remarkably preserved Roman Baths, where guests discover the city’s origins as a Roman spa nearly 2,000 years ago — a striking contrast to the Georgian refinement seen elsewhere.
+Here, we visit the remarkably preserved Roman Baths and discover the city’s origins as a Roman spa nearly 2,000 years ago-a striking contrast to the Georgian refinement seen elsewhere.

-The afternoon is left flexible, allowing time to explore Bath at leisure.
+The afternoon is left flexible, with time to explore Bath at your leisure.
 Guests may choose to browse independent shops, relax in a café, visit Bath Abbey, or simply enjoy the atmosphere of this beautifully preserved city.

 As evening approaches, Bath reveals a quieter, almost theatrical charm as the stone buildings glow softly in the fading light — a perfect setting for dinner and an overnight stay.